Blogs and Articles Written By Randy

-Sitting on the bow of your boat while underway is the worst place you can sit.
+Sitting on the bow of your boat while underway is the worse place you can sit.
 It only takes a small bump and a second to send you over the bow, under the boat, and into the prop.
 Many States have outlawed bow riding and for a good reason.
 The number one culprit is the pontoon boat front railing and sadly, the main victims are children.

 This subject came to my attention when a friend's nine year old daughter fell off of the front rail of a pontoon boat and was instantly killed when the propeller struck her.
 It happens more often than we think.
 Stay Safe!

 Maryland joins many other states making it illegal to ride on the bow of a boat.

 The 2015 Recreational Boating Statistics Show Grim Results For Those Not Wearing Floatation